sleepless-p03t/Notes2PDF/README.md

 # Notes2PDF

-Notes2PDF is a simple parser which converts a pseudo markdown language into LaTeX which is then compiled into a PDF file.
+Notes2PDF is a simple parser which converts a pseudo markdown language into LaTeX which is then compiled into a formatted PDF file.

 ## Prerequisites